A message from the Chairman of

 1958 was quite a significant year in Coventry.
 In 1958 Princess Alexandra was in Coventry as the representative of the Queen at the Official Opening of the newly built Retail Market.
 In that year Provost Williams first came to Coventry and was installed as Provost of Coventry at a service in Coventry Cathedral Ruins.
 A year later Provost Williams launched the Coventry Cathedral International Fellowship sharing the newly-written Coventry Litany of Reconciliation with Christians around the world.
 The Community of the Cross of Nails later grew from the International Fellowship network.

+In 1959 both Bishop Cuthbert Bardsley and Princess Alexandra were in Townsville, Australia on separate occasions.
+The Parish Notes of St James’ Cathedral describe their visits: “Two important visitors to the Cathedral on succeeding weeks have added interest and distinction to an already distinguished history of the Mother Church of the Diocese.
 The first was the Bishop of Coventry on the 20th August, touring Australia on behalf of the Church of England Men’s Society.
 Before his well-attended meeting of men in the Theatre Royal that night, the Bishop came to the Cathedral to address the women of the Diocese arranged by the Mothers Union.
 About 400 women attended this meeting to hear a most inspiring address.
 At the request of our Bishop a retiring collection was taken up for Coventry Cathedral at which £41/6/6 was subscribed.

 Then the Bishop of Coventry proceeded to the blessing of the Stone to commemorate the completion of the Cathedral, a simple and effective service that welds a link between the Dioceses of Coventry and North Queensland.
 It was a very happy occasion.
+The second visitor was the charming Princess Alexandra on Saturday 29th August.

 The Princess presented a Cross made from nails recovered from the Coventry Cathedral after its destruction by enemy bombs in 1940.
 This will be incorporated in the Stone blessed by the Bishop of Coventry.
 Gracious, natural and interested, the Princess gave to us all that charm about which much has been said and written so truly about her attractive personality.”